The Three Stooges (2012 film): Final Episode: No Moe Mr. Nice Guy

-They are taken for a ride, but the car crashes into a lake when Curly's pet rat Nippy digs into Lydia’s breasts.
-They all escape when Curly farted, and Moe ignites it with some "easy-light, waterproof safety matches" that Larry had, causing enough of an explosion to blow out the windows.
+They are taken for a ride, but the car crashes into a lake when Curly's pet rat Nippy digs into Lydia's cleavage.
+They all escape when Curly farts, and Moe ignites it with some "easy-light, waterproof safety matches" that Larry had, causing enough of an explosion to blow out the windows.
 Once they are back on land, Mr. Harter, Lydia, and Mac are arrested, and Teddy thanks the trio for saving him.
-When the trio requests the $830,000 from Teddy, he declines, stating he refuses to help the same orphanage that gave him up to a father that tried to kill him.
+When the trio requests the $830,000 from Teddy, he declines, stating he refuses to help the same orphanage that gave him up to a father that tried to kill him along with other things Mr. Harter did to him after he adopted him.

 A couple of months later, the trio return to the now-condemned/abandoned orphanage.
 They feel bad for feeling like failures, but then they hear kids laughing, swimming and playing.
 When they investigate, they find out a brand new orphanage was built next door, complete with a swimming pool, a basketball court, and a tennis court.
 They soon learn that the money came from the Jersey Shores producers who consider this as an advance payment in relation to a new reality show, Nuns vs. Nitwits, in which the entire trio will take part.

-Murph is revealed to be perfectly fine and her illness was due to metal poisoning (with Larry saying he has always suspected there was too much iron in the water).
-Then she, along with her friend Peezer and his brother Weezer (the latter thought to have been lost forever to a foster home), will be adopted by Teddy and his new fiancée, Ling, who was Teddy's father's secretary.
-In the end, after Curly accidentally knocks Sister Mary-Mengele into the pool with a folded-up diving board as the orphange celebrates the adoption, the trio run away, bounce off some trampolines over the hedge and onto some mules, on which they clumsily ride away into the distance.
+Murph is revealed to be perfectly fine, and her illness was due to metal poisoning (with Larry saying he has always suspected there was too much iron in the water).
+She, along with her friend Peezer and his brother Weezer (the latter thought to have been lost forever to a foster home), are adopted by Teddy and his new fiancée, Ling, who was Teddy's father's secretary.
+In the end, after Curly accidentally knocks Sister Mary-Mengele into the pool with a folded-up diving board as the orphanage celebrates the adoption, the trio run away, bounce off some trampolines over the hedge and onto some mules, on which they clumsily ride away into the distance.